Safety and security

 Car theft is rife.
-Lock unattended vehicles and hide contents, including radios if possible.
+Lock unattended vehicles and hide contents.
 Use guarded car parks in cities, especially overnight.

-There have been a number of recent thefts of bicycles in Vilnius.
+There have been a number of thefts of bicycles in Vilnius.

 On local buses and trolley-buses, remember to activate your ticket (whether it’s pre-purchased or bought from the driver) on the machine on board or you may be fined by undercover inspectors.

 Taxis are reasonably priced.
 Make sure the meter is used.
 It is cheaper and safer to phone for a taxi from a recognised company than to hail one in the street.
 Ask your hotel reception to call one.
 Do not use unregistered taxis